GLalor/4thYearProject/README.md

 ## TO RUN MULTIPROSS branch
 Run code on machine with **NVidia GPU installed**
-To run full program run use `python readList.py` Output will be printed to a JSON file
+To run full program use `python readList.py`
+Output will be printed to a JSON file